cbuchner1/ccminer/README.txt

 The wallet must also be started with the -server option and/or with the server=1 flag in the .conf file

+>>> Configuration files <<<

+With the -c parameter you can use a json config file to set your prefered settings.
+An example is present in source tree, and is also the default one when no command line parameters are given.
+This allow you to run the miner without batch/script.

 >>> API and Monitoring <<<